Generation SDG North and Youth For Water

 SDG and YFW Ambassadors

-Through empathy-based and leadership skills training, youth in Yukon, Nunavut and Nunavik were equipped to develop and implement projects that respond to pressing issues in their local communities.
+- Through empathy-based and leadership skills training, youth in Yukon, Nunavut and Nunavik are being equipped to develop and implement projects that respond to pressing issues in their local communities.

-These talented youth then collectively empowered their peers to also take action to achieve the Sustainable Development Goals.
+- These talented youth will then collectively empower their peers to also take action to achieve the Sustainable Development Goals.

 Our ambassadors collaborated in groups with SDG Impact Mentors to create a tangible project and enhance their leadership skills through 6 immersive training sessions.
 They showcased their achievements at the Generation SDG Symposium in March of 2024.